There is a psychology surrounding numbers.

 The way you present numbers in marketing makes an extraordinary difference to your consumer.
 A common hack that you’ll see businesses use in their pricing cues is to end a price tag with the number 9 - £6.99, for example, instead of £7.
 This trick is so overused that you’d think consumers would ignore it.
 In fact, it generates an extraordinary response, increasing consumer demand and creating more sales.

 This was exemplified in an experiment conducted by MIT and the University of Chicago, in which the price of a dress was increased from $34 to $39.
 At the latter price, demand increased by a third, despite the dress being more expensive.
 When researchers changed the price tag to $44, there was no change in demand from the original price.
-For consumers looking for a bargain, 9 signifies something less than a rounded number – and therefore a great deal.
+The psychology in number 9 signifies something less than a rounded number - and therefore a great deal for consumers looking for a bargain.

 2. Rule of 3